Running slower sounds simple. Until you actually try it.

 Effort is what defines your run.

-The shift: from ego to control
+The shift from ego to control

-Slowing down is not just physical.
+Slowing down is not only physical.

 What makes it difficult

-Their ego
+Their expectations.

 The turning point